johngoldin/can_i_blog_too/content/post/2017-03-07-an-american-walking-in-britain.md

 Trust Book of Long Walks in England, Scotland and Wales) by Adam Nicolson with photographs by Charlie Waite.
 This
 book was my introduction to the long distance trails in Britain.
-After stumbling on the existance of the Pennine Way in 1997, I wanted to know more and found the National Trust book in the New Haven Public Library after I returned home.
+After stumbling on the existence of the Pennine Way in 1997, I wanted to know more and found the National Trust book in the New Haven Public Library after I returned home.